 Sky Is The Limit

-- With your den or parent/guardian/other caring adult, go outside to observe the night sky.
+With your den or or with your parent, guardian, or other caring adult, go outside to observe the night sky.
 Talk about objects you see or might see.

 Look at a distant object through a telescope or binoculars.
 Show how to focus the device you chose.

 Find out about two astronauts who were Scouts when they were younger.
 Share what you learned with your den.

 Observe in the sky or select from a book, chart, computer, or electronic device two constellations that are easy to see in the night sky.
 With your parent/guardian or other caring adult, find out the names of the stars that make up the constellation and how the constellation got its name.
 Share what you found with your den.

 Find out about two different jobs related to astronomy.
 Share this information with your den.